Infrared Heater Buyer's Guide

 What are infrared (IR) heaters?

-Have you ever stood under the porte-cochere of a luxury hotel in winter without feeling cold?
-Or, have you been comfortable at an indoor hockey game even though the ice wasn't melting?
-Then you've experienced the wonder of infrared heaters?
-Infrared heaters heat venues at field level inside stadium arenas from 170 feet away.
-These heaters don't heat the air in this space.
-Plus, they cost less money and take less time to heat.
-Now, a surge in focus from manufacturers in the last 10-15 years has made it so that you harness this power in about any room you'd like, indoors and out.
+Have you ever stood under the covered porch of a luxury hotel in winter without feeling cold?
+Or, have you ever felt heat at an indoor hockey game even though the ice wasn't melting?
+Then you've experienced the wonder of infrared heaters.
+Infrared heaters can heat venues inside stadium arenas from 170 feet away.
+That's because they don't heat the air in the space, they heat immovable objects.
+In the last 10-15 years, manufacturers cranked out dozens of models of these appliances, so you can harness the power of infrared heat in any room you'd like, indoors and out.

 - Infrared heater with heat shield

 Areas you may have thought of as off-limits or hard to heat are accessible with infrared heaters.
 Rooms with high ceilings, garages, and other semi-insulated spaces are all great candidates.
 Likewise, conservatories, four-season rooms, and outdoor spaces are also great.

 On the true interior of your building, providing heat only where necessary becomes much more practical.
 And, it works whether you want a well-executed zone heating or you've always wanted a dedicated space for yoga.